 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Ghana?
+What Is the Climate Like in Ghana?

 Ghana is facing an increased threat from terrorist groups.
 Kidnapping that target Westerners have occurred in Cote d’Ivoire, Burkina Faso, Niger, and Mali.